jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

 ```

 ```
-## In chloroquine+primaquine individuals, the weighted average of relapses is 15.1 (13-17.6)
+## In primaquine treated individuals, the weighted average of relapses is 15.1 (13-17.6)
 ```

 ```
-## In chloroquine+primaquine individuals, the weighted average of recrudescences is 0.3 (0-0.5)
+## In primaquine treated individuals, the weighted average of recrudescences is 0.3 (0-0.5)
 ```

 ```
-## In chloroquine+primaquine individuals, the weighted average of reinfections is 84.6 (82.3-86.5)
+## In primaquine treated individuals, the weighted average of reinfections is 84.6 (82.3-86.5)
 ```